yncyrydybyl/ride2go/README.md

 ## Development ##

+* We recommend you to

+    npm install -g node-inspector
+    npm install -g yuidocjs
+    npm install -g forever

-Awhile back, we used pivotaltracker at https://www.pivotaltracker.com/projects/130935 for planning of next steps (use [fixes #storyid] in commit messages if you want to refer to it)
+* Awhile back, we used pivotaltracker at https://www.pivotaltracker.com/projects/130935 for planning of next steps (use [fixes #storyid] in commit messages if you want to refer to it)

+### Debugging using node-inspector ###

+Let's say you need to debug a mocha test

+* First, add a `debugger;` statement wherever you need a breakpoint
+* Second, run `node-inspector` (perhaps using `forever $(which node-inspector)` to avoid restarting the inspector)
+* Third, run mocha using

+    cake build && cake -M --debug-brk -M -t -M 2000000 test

+  This halts on the first line and bumps up all mocha timeouts towards infinity

+* Fourth, point a webkit-based browser to the url given by node-inspector
+* Fifth, hit 'continue' in the debugger
+* Finally the debugger should arrive at your first breakpoint.
+Refresh the browser window in oder for your actual javascript code to be available and start debugging.